-* Effective for a term of ten (10) months beginning on the date of placement in service of the Red Rock Expansion, but no earlier than June 1, 2002
+* Effective for a term of ten (10) months beginning on the date of placement in service of the Red Rock Expansion, but no earlier than June 1, 2002.

-** Effective for the immediately following twelve (12) months
+** Effective for the immediately following twelve (12) months.

 *** The Parties agree that the total MAXDTQ requested for receipt at points listed on Appendix A shall equal the total MAXDTQ requested for delivery at points listed on Appendix B.